danerius/JSFX-Danerius/Last Samples High Cut/README.md

 # Last Samples High Cut

 ## Overview
 A lightweight JSFX plugin that implements a simple but effective lowpass filter.
 The plugin works by averaging the current sample with the previous sample, with an adjustable blend ratio.
 Great for taming harsh high frequencies and adding a warm, vintagey feel to your audio.
+Gonna work excellent with 48 kHz and lower sample rates.
+Not so much at higher ones.

 ## Parameters
 - **High Cut** (0.5 - 1.0): Controls the mix between the current and previous sample.